opsdroid/opsdroid/docs/configuration.md

 ### Connector Modules

 Opsdroid comes with some built-in connectors out of the box.
-A connector is a module which is either installed as a plugin or built-in that connects opsdroid to a specific chat service.
+A connector is a module that is either installed as a plugin or built-in that connects opsdroid to a specific chat service.

 The built-in connectors are: